install.packages("devtools")

 # ask a specific question with specific response format

-query <- 'Does this sentence report an a priori power analysis?
+system_prompt <- 'Does this sentence report an a priori power analysis?
 If so, return the test, sample size, critical alpha criterion, power level, effect size and effect size metric plus any other relevant parameters, in JSON format like:

 {